If you had to describe your life in just a few sentences… how would you start?

 That’s what property investor Matt Jones and his wife Marisa asked themselves before packing up their young family and adventuring overseas for a stint to immerse themselves in all things française!

-The family’s cobble stoned fireplace has only recently been retired and the weekend pastime has been barbecues spent with neighbors speaking the native tongue against a picturesque provincial backdrop.
+The family’s cobble stoned fireplace has only recently been retired and the weekend pastime has been barbecues spent with neighbours speaking the native tongue against a picturesque provincial backdrop.

 We’ve just tried to immerse ourselves into a community that is as French as possible, and live as normal as possible with the kids,” Matt says.